keichi/topospec/README.md

 ## Notes

-- Hosts are not detected if they emit no packets.
+- Hosts are not detected if they don't emit packets.